Fire Administration

 R.M.
 Bergerson

-He has earned a Master of Liberal Studies degree in Public Administration from Fort Hays State University, a Bachelor of Science in Organizational Leadership from Mountain State University, and an Associate of Applied Science in Fire Services Administration from Weatherford College.
-A 2019 graduate of the National Fire Academy’s Executive Fire Officer (EFO) Program, DC Bergerson has also been awarded the prestigious Chief Fire Officer (CFO) designation from the Center for Public Safety Excellence.
-As a graduate of the Texas Fire Chiefs Academy, he has also earned the professional designation as a Certified Fire Executive (CFE).
-In 2023, DC Bergerson completed the International Association of Fire Chief's Fire Service Executive Development Institute (FSEDI) program and is one of less than 250 FSEDI graduates in the U.S. and Canada.
+A 2019 graduate of the National Fire Academy’s Executive Fire Officer (EFO) Program, Chief Bergerson has earned the Chief Fire Officer (CFO) designation from the Center for Public Safety Excellence.
+He is also a graduate of the Texas Fire Chiefs Academy and holds the Certified Fire Executive (CFE) designation.
+In 2023, he completed the International Association of Fire Chiefs’ Fire Service Executive Development Institute (FSEDI) program, joining a select group of fewer than 250 graduates across the U.S. and Canada.

-Contact Deputy Chief Bergerson
+Contact Chief Bergerson

 Patrick Veselka